ipa320/ipa_grasp_learning_framework/README.md

 Before launching the simulator, the code snippet responsible to perform predictions inside _Klampt_grasp_simulator/ros/src/simulation_backend.cpp_ in _SimulationBackend::callSaveGraspdataService()_ has to be uncommented and compiled.
 Now, instead of saving the gathered data to the drive, it is fed to the neural network.

 ## Klamp't Object Models
 In order to be able to load a 3D model into the simulation, it first has to be converted into the _obj_ file format Klamp't works with.
 The file format consists of a reference to an _off_ file that contains the geometrical data of the object and the physical parameters.
 Inside _Klampt_grasp_simulator/other_ there are two bash-scripts to facilitate the conversion process.
 Hereby, the _model_converter.sh_ can be configured to convert models to the _off_ format utilizing the _ctmconv_ command which is part of [OpenCTM](https://github.com/Danny02/OpenCTM).
-Furthermore, the converted models can be wrapped into the Klamp't format using the second bash-script _off_to_Klampt_obj.sh_ which assign standard physical properties to all models.
+Furthermore, the converted models can be wrapped into the Klamp't format using the second bash-script _off_to_Klampt_obj.sh_ which assigns standard physical properties to all models.
+Take into account that the script files need to be made executable beforehand:

+>chmod +x <fileName>

 ## Custom Grippers
 Aside from the provided gripper of the Care-O-bot 4, further grippers can be integrated into the simulation.
 To achieve that, first, the model of the gripper and its kinematic have to be defined.
 This happens in the _rob_ file of Klamp't.
 Hereby, Klamp't offers a tool called _URDFtoRob_ to convert _urdf_ files into _rob_ files.
 The ability of the gripper to freely float in the simulation is achieved by attaching a floating base to the first link of the gripper.
 Such a floating base is provided in _Klampt_grasp_simulator/data/grippers/gripper_floating_base.rob_.
 More information about how to set up a robot in the _rob_ format can be found [here](http://motion.pratt.duke.edu/klampt/pyklampt_docs/Manual-FileTypes.html#robot-rob-files) and [here](https://github.com/krishauser/Klampt/blob/master/Cpp/docs/Tutorials/Import-and-calibrate-urdf.md).